 Individual taxpayers will get a slightly larger standard deduction in 2020, increasing to $12,400 for singles – up from $12,200 for 2019 – and $24,800 for married filing jointly – up from $24,400 in 2019.

 If you have itemized deductions on your return, you’ll probably see fewer deductions, which in turn lower your tax liability (tax debt owed by an individual).
 This is especially true if you live in a state with high property taxes.

 If you have investment accounts, you will no longer be able to deduct the fees associated with those accounts.

-Before this new tax reform, you were allowed to deduct fees from custodial or investment accounts (trust admin fees, investment management fees, etc.) if they exceeded two percent of your Adjusted Gross Income.
+Before the Tax Cuts and Jobs Act, you were allowed to deduct fees from custodial or investment accounts (trust admin fees, investment management fees, etc.) if they exceeded two percent of your Adjusted Gross Income.
 Now, those can no longer be listed as deductions.

 Donations And Charity

 If you are a generous person and list your donations to charity on your tax return, listen up.
 If your giving is less than the standard deduction, you could think about making 50-100% more donations in 2021 to surpass the deduction threshold for next year’s tax filing.
 Then you can itemize those donations and increase your refund amount.

 Obviously, not everyone can afford this.
 But if you can, it may be a smart move.

 Lower Tax Liability For The Self-Employed, S Corps, and Partnerships

 If you’re self-employed or have a partnership or S-Corp, you may have a lower tax liability this tax season.